 Q: Am I automatically enrolled in NTEs?

-Q: What happens when I opt-in to the NTEs?
+Q: What happens when I elect to have NTEs?

 A: Your property maintenance becomes much easier, and your tenants will appreciate the fast response times.
 Any work order that you or a tenant places on your property would be automatically dispatched and approved if the vendor’s quote is below that amount.
-The benefit is that you do not receive numerous approval phone calls, emails, or texts, AND the work order is done quicker.
+The benefit is that you will receive a notification of action rather than numerous approval phone calls, emails, or texts, AND the work order is done quicker.

-Q: What happens if I opt-out of NTEs?
+Q: What happens if I choose not to establish NTEs?

-A: If you “opt-out” of NTEs, you will be contacted prior to any dispatch of vendors on every maintenance request created for your property.
+A: If you choose not to establish NTEs, you will be contacted prior to any dispatch of vendors on every maintenance request created for your property.
 Additionally, no charges will be accrued until you as the owner gives the approval to send a vendor.

 Q: What if I want to work with local vendors that I know?

-A: Renters Warehouse Maintenance uses an expansive Affiliate community of contractors, however, we can onboard other vendors to be a part of our network.
-Our Affiliate network enables contractors to benefit from increased business through more maintenance requests, plus benefit from our $50 million indemnification on all maintenance-related work.
+A: Renters Warehouse uses an expansive affiliate community of contractors, however, we can onboard other vendors to be a part of our network.
+Our affiliate network enables contractors to benefit from increased business through more maintenance requests, plus benefit from our $50 million indemnification on all maintenance-related work.

 Q: How do I keep current on maintenance requests?
 What types communications do I receive?